wez/atomicparsley/README.md

 > This repo has GitHub Actions enabled for the three major platforms
 > so bootstrapping some test coverage is feasible.
 >
-> You are welcome to report issues using the issue tracker, but I am
+> You are welcome to report issues using the issue tracker, but I (@wez)
-> unlikely to act upon them.
+> am unlikely to act upon them.